WhalleyT/PICPL/README.md

 A zip file of the executables can be downloaded from the RELEASES under the ASSETS.
 The executable will run on any of the 3 platforms (Linux, Windows, MacOS).
 A sample of protein sequences (testdata.fasta) and combinatorial peptide library data
 (CPL.txt) is included in the executable to test the codes.

+## Implementation

+There are 2 main types of executable.
+The first is a CPL database scan, this scores the CPL matrix against a supplied FASTA file of interest.
+It will return the top n results.
+This is found in the The second is ```score_database``` folder.
+The second is the ranking executables which score against the theoretical peptide universe.
+These are found in the ```rank``` folder.
+The ```rank_n``` executable ranks the top n results in the theoretical peptide universe.The ```serial/theoretical_rank``` exectuables rank a given peptide of interest.

 ## Usage

 The CPL database scan can be ran as such: